 These cases are difficult for the client to bring and can be difficult to prove absent incriminating texts or the like.
 Most often success will depend on successful cross-examination of the perpetrators above persuasive testimony by the client.

 Carmen D. Caruso prevailed in the trial of a glass ceiling case by establishing on cross-examination that the company valued “aggressiveness” as a male executive trait while punishing a female executive for “being difficult to work with” where her behavior was much less “aggressive” than that of her male counterparts promoted at her expense.

-In 2017 we will take to trial the claims of an African American female attorney that was general counsel of the Illinois Human Rights Commission, who suffered retaliation after she complained that a subordinate African American female attorney was being mistreated by one of the Commissioners on grounds of race.
-The claim of retaliation in violation of the federal civil rights law has survived the defense motion for trial and will be tried to a jury in the spring of 2017.
+In 2017, we will take to trial the claims of an African American female attorney that was general counsel of the Illinois Human Rights Commission, who suffered retaliation after she complained that a subordinate African American female attorney was being mistreated by one of the Commissioners on grounds of race.
+The claim of retaliation in violation of the federal civil rights law has survived the defense motion for summary judgment and will be tried to a jury in the spring of 2017.